HBRS-SDP/sdp_ss20_collision_monitoring_for_robotic_manipulators/README.md

 └─── test/                     Contains the test source files for kinova_arm └─── urdf/                     Contains the URDF file used for kinematic calcs
 ```

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments
+* We would like to thank our coach Djordje Vukcevic who supported us throughout
+the development of this library.

 ## References
 This library is an implementation of the following papers: